TUDelftSBT/HMT26_STM32-Template/README.md

 ## Custom Keybindings
 Erik wanted to add custom keybindings for certain tasks, but this did not work.
 He tried to follow the [vscode docs](https://code.visualstudio.com/docs/debugtest/tasks#_binding-keyboard-shortcuts-to-tasks) and [this stackoverflow post](https://stackoverflow.com/questions/48945319/a-keybindings-json-per-workspace-in-visual-studio-code), but did not manage to get it to work.
 So fix it if you'd like!

+## Template syncing
+So the only reason that this template is public, is so that the workflow for template syncing is simpler.

+Use the `.templatesyncignore` file to ignore certain files when the template is updated.

 ## Setup - Teun
 ### Build instructions